timofeysie/acknowledge/notes/Core Java.md

 • add:

 ArrayList
-• Access is performed in constant time
+• Access is performed in constant time: it implements java.util.RandomAccess interface, which is a marker interface that signifies that you can directly access any element of this collection.
+This also implies that it takes the same amount of time to access any element.
 • Insertion/deletion is performed in linear time

-not synchronized.
+Not synchronized.
 When an iterator is obtained for a ArrayList object, it is susceptible to possible simultaneous overwrites with loss of data if modified in a concurrent fashion.
 When multiple threads access the same object, it is possible that they may all write to the object at the same time, that is, concurrently.
 When this simultaneous overwrite occurs, a ConcurrentModificationException exception is thrown.

 - The initial capacity of a ArrayList created with its default constructor is 10.